top of page

 Policies and Goals

-2. Improve quality of Meeting Minutes to accurately reflect deliberations.
+2. Continue high quality of Meeting Minutes to accurately reflect deliberations with access to video recordings of public meetings.

 4. Implement standing community hours that enable and empower all residents to be engaged at a meaningful level.